IIIF/api/source/api/presentation/2.0/index.md

 Each association of a content resource _MUST_ have the `motivation` field and the value _MUST_ be "sc:painting".
 This is in order to distinguish it from comment annotations about the canvas, described in further detail below.
 All resources which are to be displayed as part of the representation are given the motivation of "sc:painting", regardless of whether they are images or not.
 For example, a transcription of the text in a page is considered "painting" as it is a representation of the object, whereas a comment about the page is not.

 The image itself is linked in the `resource` property of the annotation.
-It _MUST_ have an `@id` field, with the value being the URI at which the image can be obtained.
+The image _MUST_ have an `@id` field, with the value being the URI at which the image can be obtained.
 It _SHOULD_ have an `@type` of "dcterms:Image".
-Its media type _MAY_ be listed in `format`, and its height and width _SHOULD_ be given as integer values for `height` and `width` respectively.
+Its media type _MAY_ be listed in `format`, and its height and width _MAY_ be given as integer values for `height` and `width` respectively.

 If a [IIIF Image API][image-api] service is available for the image, then a link to the service's base URI _SHOULD_ be included.
 The base URI is the URI up to the identifier, but not including the trailing slash character or any of the subsequent parameters.
-The Image API context document _MUST_ be included and the conformance level profile of the service _SHOULD_ be included.
+A reference to the Image API context document _MUST_ be included and the conformance level profile of the service _SHOULD_ be included.
 Additional fields from the Image Information document _MAY_ be included in this JSON object to avoid requiring it to be downloaded separately.
 See the [annex][annex] on using external services for more information.

 Although it seems redundant, the URI of the canvas _MUST_ be repeated in the `on` field of the Annotation.
 This is to ensure consistency with annotations that target only part of the resource, described in more detail below.